sumanth0892/NovoicDataEngineeringChallenge/README.md

 Target 2: MMSE score between 13 and 20 -> Moderate Dementia
 Target 3: MMSE score less than 13 -> Severe Dementia The feature set is created using both sound and audio for different types of targets shown above to build differnet products.

+Files:
+utils.py -> Has two functions to convert text (.xml) and audio (.wav) files to features of (96x1) length arrays.
+TARGETS.py -> A class to process targets into different datasets.

 Frameworks and Languages:
 The main language used to program this is Python using Spark framework.
 Pyspark is a wrapper for Spark which is used for distributed data processing.